sdamaraju/MLEM2/readme.txt

 -> Using shortcut "run.sh"

-1. Copy the EECS839-ProgrammingProject#3028488 to any system that has Java enabled.
+1. Copy the EECS839_ProgrammingProject_#3028488 to any system that has Java enabled.

-2. Open the EECS839-ProgrammingProject#3028488 folder.
+2. Open the EECS839_ProgrammingProject_#3028488 folder.

 3. Double-click on the run.sh command.

+(Steps mentioned above are tested on MAC as well as Windows systems).

-(If the double-click doesn't work, please use terminal and run the below command) sh run.sh
+(On Mac : if the double-click doesn't work due to authenticity issues by Mac OS, please provide execute permissions to run.sh by running the command :  "chmod a+x run.sh" and then try double clicking the command. if it still fails : please use terminal to change directory to the Project directory and run the below command)
+ "sh run.sh"

-#If the above fails, please use the below steps to run the algorithm manually.
+#If still the above fails, please use the below steps to run the algorithm manually.

 -> Manual command prompt run

-1. Copy the EECS839-ProgrammingProject#3028488 to any system that has Java enabled.
+1. Copy the EECS839_ProgrammingProject_#3028488 to any system that has Java enabled.

 2. Execute the below commands on a terminal.

-	a. cd - Change directory to "EECS839_Programming_Project_#3028488"/src -Changes directory to Project's Source folder
+	a. cd "EECS839_Programming_Project_#3028488"/src
+	-Changes directory to Project's Source folder

 	b. javac -d ../classes MLEM2Implementation.java